ethereum/EIPs/SIPS/sip-8.md

 9. Failure to vote on a correct tx will result in removal and replacement of a signer(s)

 *h/t @nocturnalsheet for the core signing process above.*

-^Phase three requires some modifications to the fee pool contracts hence the delay and discussion required before implementing this change.

 ^There is still a kill-switch built into this mechanism whereby if the signers go rogue.
 The foundation (and eventually the community via decentralised proxies) can halt distribution of the inflationary rewards to this contract and deploy a new multisig with different signers.